T14-CS-21-Build-Week/MUD-Backend/README.md

 Once you do so, run `.\manage.py shell` to open the server environment, and copy + paste the contents of `/util/roomgen.py` into the interpreter.
 The right response is ***No response***

 If you see errors, make sure the dependencies are installed correctly.

+Check your results either by accessing the database with `.\manage.py dbshell` or by running a `GET` to `/api/adv/rooms/` with Insomnia or Postman

 # CS Build Week 1